Stanley Fish: Personal life

 He is married to literary critic Jane Tompkins.

+Literary references

+Stanley Fish has been parodied in two novels by David Lodge in which he appears as "Morris Zapp".

 Awards

 Fish received the PEN/Diamonstein-Spielvogel Award for the Art of the Essay in 1994 for There's No Such Thing As Free Speech, and it's a Good Thing, Too.